solPumpKings/bisskut/public/downloads/INSTALLATION_GUIDE.md

 3. Select the main extension folder and click "Select Folder"

 ### Step 4: Verify Installation
-- You should see the AsterDrop extension appear in your extensions list
+- You should see the DropX extension appear in your extensions list
 - The extension icon should appear in your Chrome toolbar
 - The extension is now ready to use!